-But here’s the thing: Edge is undoubtedly one of the top browsers for video streaming.
+But here’s the thing: Microsoft Edge is undoubtedly the best browser for video streaming.

 First, this is the only browser that makes you watch Netflix in 4K quality.
 The reason being Netflix lets users of Safari and Edge browsers enjoy an improved picture quality, up to 4K.